 Select down jackets feature special lining, mostly in the form of fleece and faux shearling.
 Generally speaking, this lining only covers the torso or certain panels around the face.
 Since these materials are highly absorbent, limiting their presence to the top part of the jacket means they won’t be exposed to moisture and saturate the jacket from the bottom up.

 Women’s down jackets cost between $60 and $400.
-Price depends not only on the quality of the fill, but also how well designed the jacket is to protect you in colder temperatures.
+The price depends not only on the quality of the fill, but also on how well designed the jacket is to protect you in colder temperatures.

 A. Before choosing a cleaning method, reach out to the jacket manufacturer for their recommended instructions.
 Some manufacturers recommend having down jackets cleaned professionally to be safe.
 Others say you can wash it at home, provided you have a front-loading washing machine since top-loading models have agitators that are too rough for down jackets.
 In terms of drying, some jackets are best left to air dry, while others are fine on tumble dry low with some tennis balls to help the feathers stay fluffy.